 The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.12 is not applicable to Fortran since there is no mechanism for pointer arithmetic in Fortran.

 6.13 Null Pointer Dereference [XYH]

+6.13.1 Applicability to language

 The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.13 is applicable to Fortran.

-A Fortran pointer should not be referenced when its status is disassociated.

 A Fortran pointer by default is initially undefined and not nullified.
-A pointer is only nullified when it is done explicitly, either by pointer assigning the result of the null intrinsic procedure or by the nullify statement.
+A pointer is nullified by pointer assigning to a null pointer, assigning to the result of the null intrinsic procedure, or by the nullify statement.

 The Fortran intrinsic procedure associated determines whether a pointer that is not undefined has a valid target, or whether it is associated with a particular target.